 \subsection{Multi-step residuals}

 Model residuals may be used to estimate the covariance matrix in cross-temporal forecast reconciliation.
-In time series analysis, it is common to use residuals corresponding to one-step ahead forecasts, but because of the different temporal dimensions, we need residuals corresponding to different forecast horizons.
+In time series analysis, it is common to use residuals corresponding to one-step ahead forecasts.
+However, due to the temporal dimension in our setting, residuals corresponding to different forecast horizons are required.
 Thus, we define \textit{multi-step residuals} as $e_{i,h,j}^{[k]} = x_{i,j+h}^{[k]} - \widehat{x}_{i,j+h|j}^{[k]}$, where $i = 1,\dots,n$, $j = 1,\dots,N_k$ and $\widehat{x}_{i,j+h|t}^{[k]}$ is the $h$-step fitted value, calculated as the $h$-step-ahead forecast using data up to time $j$.
 In general, these residuals will be autocorrelated except when $h=1$.

 Following \cite{difonzo2023}, we use a matrix organization of the residuals similar to the one for the base forecasts in \autoref{ssec:oct}.
 Specifically, let $N$ be the total number of observations for the most temporally aggregate time series.
 Then, the $N_k$-vectors of multi-step residuals for the temporal aggregation $k$ and the series $i$, $\evet_{i,h}^{[k]} = \Big[e_{i,h,1}^{[k]} \quad e_{i,h,2}^{[k]} \quad \dots \quad e_{i,h,N_k}^{[k]}\Big]'$ with $h = 1,\dots, M_k$, can be organized in matrix form as